aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 ### VPC endpoint services

 A VPC endpoint service enables you to expose a Network Load Balancer(s) as a provider service to consumers, who connect to your service over a VPC endpoint.
 You can restrict access to your service via allowed principals (anything that extends ArnPrincipal), and require that new connections be manually accepted.
-You can also enable Contributor insight rules on Vpc ednpoint service.
+You can also enable Contributor Insight rules.

 ```ts
 declare const networkLoadBalancer1: elbv2.NetworkLoadBalancer;